Altcoins Are Better Than Bitcoin

 Is Ethereum a competitor to Bitcoin?

-Why cannot altcoins just copy Bitcoin’s properties?
+Why can’t altcoins just copy Bitcoin’s code?

 What does decentralization actually mean for a blockchain network?